jkreiss/RSA-Product-Picker/README.md

 ## Running the program
 1. Put the Excel file in the same folder that was just cloned
-2. Open *main.py* and navigate to line 55
+2. Open *main.py*, go to the bottom, where it says USE THE PROGRAM
 3. Type in the parameters based on the instructions
 4. Click the play button